 Skeptical of value: "Why should I see a life coach if I am already seeing a psychologist?"

 Concerned about cost: "It seems like a lot of money up front to work with someone who might not even be a good fit for my personality or problems."

 Short on time: "I wouldn't even know where to start catching someone up on my problems-- there is a big time investment."

 - Three different key value propositions for life coaching emerged from my competitive brand analysis: motivational, strategic goal setting and skills development, and therapeutic.
-A theme from my user interviews were users needed to feel accountable to someone to stay motivated to achieve their goals.
-If Nina emphasises motivation, accountability and strategy in service offerings, she can appeal to new customers.
+In my interviews, users wanted someone to be accountable to while working toward their goals.
+If my client emphasizes motivation, accountability and strategy in service offerings, she can appeal to new customers.

 - Most people are at least casually interested in life coaching, but many mentioned being short on time and money.
-If Nina offers a free consultation that's fast and easy to sign up for, she can turn casually interested people into return customers.
+If my client offers a free consultation that’s fast and easy to sign up for, she can turn casually interested people into return customers.

-After conducting my research, I spent the first two weeks iterating with Nina on logo design and branding.
+After conducting my research, I spent the first two weeks iterating with my client on logo design and branding.
 We wanted her customers to feel confident, comfortable and empowered to tackle whatever challenges inspired them to seek life coaching.
-Also, we wanted lighthearted brand imagery to differentiate my client from the stock photos of tree lined parkways, scribbled notebooks and meditating women featured on her competitors’ websites.
+Also, we wanted lighthearted brand imagery to differentiate my client from the stock photos of tree lined parkways, disheveled notebooks and meditating women featured on her competitors’ websites.

 A bright color palette, custom svg illustrations and simple typography highlight my client’s warm and empathetic approach to life coaching.

-After settling on a brand-mark and icon set, I created a prototype for single page microsite that highlighted Nina’s service offerings, testimonials and included a scheduling interface.
+After settling on a brand-mark and icon set, I created a prototype for single page microsite that highlighted my client’s service offerings, testimonials and included a scheduling interface.
 I used Ryan Singer’s shorthand to design my user flow and then created mock ups in Figma and Principle.

 Three users tested two different prototypes by moving between static wireframe images.